JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 ### First run
 First, every single segmentation my program successfully produced was fed into the nnUNet model, despite many incorrect and inaccurate masks.
-The train and validation dataset consisted of ~3000 sagittal T1 scans, ~2000 sagittal T2/STIR scans and X axial T2 scans.
+The train and validation dataset consisted of ~3,000 sagittal T1 scans, ~2,000 sagittal T2/STIR scans and ~12,000 axial T2 scans.
 All segmentation masks ranged in quality, as shown below:

-In spite of displayed inaccuracies, the pipeline achieved:
+In spite of displayed inaccuracies, the model achieved:

 -> **43.7% accuracy on Sagittal T1 scans**, identifying right/left neural foraminal narrowing and whether it was a normal/mild, moderate or severe case.
 Below is two label/prediction pairs produced.